 Learning about musical instrument families and the instruments of the orchestra are always among favorite elementary music lessons for students and teachers.
 Whether you are introducing a new family of instruments or reviewing previously learned materials, these PRINTABLE & DIGITAL puzzles are sure to be a hit.

 This complete Instrument Families Puzzles Set includes 10 separate scrambled word/word search and crossword puzzles for all of the main instruments of the orchestra.
 Do you need something fast and FREE?
-Download this FREE Brass Family Puzzle Set and give the new digital tool a try.
+Download this FREE Brass Family Puzzle Set and give Easel, TpT’s digital online tool a try.

 Planning Ahead | Black History Month